TylerNicholls/TheNebula/README.md

 `

-To compile the code to a more optimized, release version of the executable, you can recompile with the --release flag.
+To compile the code to a more optimized, release version of the executable, you can compile with the --release flag.
 This takes much longer to compile, but results in a faster executable that is part of the attraction of Rust.
 To do this, type:
 `